Male chess player dons disguise to compete as woman

 But Omondi's daring move was exposed as the organisers got suspicious by the unknown player's success.

-In his defence, he later wrote in an apologetic letter seen by the BBC, that he had "financial needs".
+In his defence, he later wrote in an apologetic letter seen by the BBC that he had "financial needs".

 He also said that he was "ready to accept all consequences".
-Omondi did not respond to the BBC's request to comment.
+Omondi did not respond to the BBC's request for comment.

 Chess Kenya president Bernard Wanjala said that while he was likely to get a ban of "several years", he would not be excluded from chess for ever.